No Escape (2015 film): Plot

 The rebels enter the compound and, as Jack attempts to take one of their guns, Annie comes out of hiding to draw attention away from him.
 Jack tries to shoot the leader, Samnang, but the gun is unloaded.
 The rebels then beat and restrain Jack as Samnang prepares to rape Annie.
 Hammond and Kenny arrive and shoot most of the rebels, though Samnang escapes.
-The two men then take the Dwyers to a nearby safe house; Hammond reveals he and Kenny secretly work on behalf of the British Government.
+The two men then take the Dwyers to a nearby safe house; Jack asks Hammond if he is 'British CIA,' he responds, "something like that."
 Hammond had been tasked with convincing poor governments to make expensive infrastructure deals with Western companies.
 Unable to repay their debts, the companies would then be able to control the poorer governments, leaving the citizens to rebel in anger.

-Hammond tells Jack they must get to the nearby river where they can sail downstream to the Vietnamese border.
+Hammond tells Jack they must get to the nearby river where they can float downstream to the Vietnamese border and claim their right of asylum.
 During the night, the group is attacked by rebels from a nearby guard tower; Kenny is killed and Hammond is severely wounded.
 Hammond then sacrifices himself to stop a rebel following them in a truck.
 Near the riverbank, Annie hides with the children while Jack finds a fisherman, and trades his watch and shoes for a boat.
 Samnang reappears leading another small group.
 They capture Jack and prepare to execute him.
 Lucy runs to her father and Samnang catches her; he puts a gun in her hands and another to her head, ordering her to kill Jack or he will kill her.
 Annie attacks the group, bludgeoning Samnang to death with an oar.
 Jack takes the gun from Lucy and kills the remaining rebels.

 The Dwyers paddle downriver toward the Vietnamese border.
 They are spotted by another group of rebels, but since the border is in sight, they keep paddling.
-As soon as the boat crosses the border marker, the Vietnamese border guards turn their guns on the rebels, warning them that any acts of aggression will be interpreted as an act of war; the rebels relent and walk away.
+The Vietnamese border guards challenge them, ordering them not to cross the border, but as soon the boat crosses the border marker, the Vietnamese border guards turn their guns on the rebels, warning them that any acts of aggression will be interpreted as an act of war; the rebels relent and walk away.
 The Dwyers embrace one another, having finally survived their ordeal, and Jack later recovers in a local hospital.